Why Contributory Negligence Matters for Your North Carolina Personal Injury Case

 Now that we know what negligence means in a legal sense, let’s talk about the “contributory” part.
 There are two options for how courts proceed once they determine who is at fault for an accident or injury in a personal injury lawsuit.

-- With contributory negligence (which is technically called “pure contributory negligence”), the plaintiff can’t recover anything if they were even slightly at fault for their injuries.
-Even if the accident was 99 percent the defendant’s fault and only 1 percent the plaintiff’s fault, the plaintiff has no right to compensation.
+With contributory negligence (which is technically called “pure contributory negligence”), the plaintiff can’t recover anything if they were even slightly at fault for their injuries.
+Even if the accident was 99 percent the defendant’s fault and only 1 percent the plaintiff’s fault, the plaintiff’s contributory negligence bars them from any right to compensation.

 Which theory the courts apply varies from state to state.
 Only five jurisdictions use the pure contributory negligence rule: Alabama, Maryland, North Carolina, Virginia, and the District of Columbia.
-The other 46 states all apply comparative fault.
+The other 46 states all apply comparative fault to some degree.

-If contributory negligence sounds like a terrible deal for injury victims next to comparative fault, that’s because it is.
-Unfortunately, since the system of negligence that applies to your case depends on the jurisdiction where you suffered your injuries, there’s nothing you can do about that.
+If contributory negligence sounds like a terrible deal for injury victims compared to comparative fault, that’s because it is.
+Unfortunately, since the system of negligence that applies to your case depends on the jurisdiction where you suffered your injuries, there’s nothing you can do about it.

 Working With Contributory Negligence